Start9Labs/bitcoind-startos/docs/instructions.md

 Depending on your hardware resources, internet bandwidth, how many other services are running, and what peers your node happens to connect to, your node should take anywhere from under a day to several days to sync from genesis to present.

-### Using a Wallet

-Enter your QuickConnect QR code **OR** your raw RPC credentials (both located in `Properties`) into any wallet that supports connecting to a remote node over Tor.
-For a full list of compatible wallets, as well as guides for setup, please see the [documentation](https://docs.start9.com/latest/service-guides/bitcoin/bitcoin-integrations).

 ## Pruning

 Beginning with version **25.0.0.1**, pruning is now handled automatically depending on the available space.
 If there is insufficient free space, pruning will be automatically configured.
 Users also have the option to adjust pruning settings manually.